 From 2005 to 2007, she served as Associate Dean for Academic Affairs at Princeton’s School of Engineering and Applied Science.
-In 2015-2016, Prof. Martonosi is on sabbatical from Princeton, serving as one of eleven Jefferson Science Fellows at the US State Department, where she works in the Economics Bureau’s Office of International Communications and Information Policy (CIP).
-Her research activities have for years made broad inroads into other fields particularly the impact of technology on public policy for societal development.
+In 2015-2016, Prof. Martonosi was on sabbatical from Princeton, serving as one of eleven Jefferson Science Fellows at the US State Department, where she worked in the Economics Bureau’s Office of International Communications and Information Policy (CIP).
+Her research activities have for years made broad inroads into other fields, particularly the impact of technology on public policy for societal development.
 She is highly committed to promoting and nurturing STEM diversity.